Monty Python and the Holy Grail

 Quick summary and important considerations

-This is a silly, fast-paced comedy that makes fun of old stories about knights and kings using strange jokes and ridiculous situations.
+This is a silly, fast-paced comedy that makes fun of old stories about knights and kings by being intentionally strange and unpredictable.

 Content Warnings